kami321/Prescriptive-Analytics-and-Program-Evaluation/README.md

     Total Profit: Total Cost - Total Revenue (profit)

-The rest of the columns should be self-explanatory.

 ## Preliminary work
 First and foremost, I'd want to add all of the csv, numpy, pandas, seaborn, and matplotlib.pyplot files to the project's beginning for individual coding.
 And I used the pd.set option script to prevent Python from performing substantial number sums with any of the floats in the scientific notation while I was working on the project.